 the essence of Education

 the essence supports and empowers staff in schools, and other places of learning, to consider ways of creating wellbeing for themselves and their learning environments.
-There are many external parameters that guide the way in which schools operate, including the present requirements associated with the global virus, and it’s easy for us to follow a path of resignation that can involve disempowerment.
+There are many external parameters that guide the way in which schools operate and it’s easy for us to follow a path of resignation that can involve disempowerment.
 However, we all have the capacity to contribute to the creation of wellbeing and it’s important that we intentionally and pragmatically work to achieve that, for the benefit of our classrooms, workplaces and homes.

 Specific benefits include:

 - Increased vitality, resilience and creativity

 - Enhanced capacity for job satisfaction and performance

 - Improved relational awareness in all professional interactions

 This professional development helps build understanding of how our physiology is impacted as we respond to various situations.
 It examines our heart-brain connections and what they have to do with wellbeing.
 It enables us to uncover our individual capacity for health and wellbeing, capacity that’s accessible to us at any time, irrespective of workload or challenging events.

 Student wellbeing programmes are also available, including online or in-person workshops for students.
 For more information contact us directly.